yaki-bcit/doc-virtualbox/index.md

 * You will download and install Ubuntu inside your virtual machine
 * You will take the first steps to get started in Ubuntu.

+While these instructions focus on VirtualBox specifically, other virtualization software from different vendors also exists.
+While there are important differences among such software, the core concepts remain the same.
+Thus, once you are comfortable with VirtualBox, you may find other virtualization software, such as VMWare Workstation Player, easy to install and use.

+For the purposes of these instructions, we will assume that your host operating system is Windows 10 (for Windows) or macOS Monterey (for macOS).

 {: .fs-6 .fw-300 }

 ## Table of contents